 Downtown urban freeways, like those in Milwaukee, have been a social, fiscal, and environmental mistake.
 These project destroyed minority communities, increased greenhouse gas emissions, and strained local and state budgets, all in the name of reducing suburban commute times.
 This mindset is still present, as Wisconsin continues to expand its urban freeway network.
 Instead of perpetuating an inequitable transportation system, we should reinvest in quality public transit and active transportation infrastructure to start correcting all the damage that has been done.

-Keep an eye out for our next post exploring an urban freeway project in Madison that was proposed but never developed which helped make Madison one of America’s most livable places
+Check out our final post exploring an urban freeway project in Madison that was proposed but never developed which helped make Madison one of America’s most livable places.

 This is the penultimate post in a series highlighting the relationship between land use and transportation – the Transportation Connection – below is a full list of articles in the series.